DGKSK8LIFE/Analytical-Surveys/README.md

 # Analytical-Surveys
-A webapplication with a login and survey creation system (made it to implement some flask knowledge).
+A webapplication with a login and survey creation system (made it to implement basic flask knowledge).